 - ¾ teaspoon smoked paprika

 - One 14-ounce can of black beans, drained and rinsed (or 1 ¾ cups cooked beans)

 - 2 handfuls cilantro leaves, roughly chopped

-- Heat 1 tablespoon of oil in a large skillet over medium-low heat.
+- Heat 1 tablespoon of the oil in a large skillet over medium-low heat.
 Add the onion and ¼ teaspoon salt.
-Stir and cook until softened, about 4 minutes.
+Stir and cook until softened, about 5 minutes.
 Add the garlic and cook for another 30 seconds.
 Set aside.

 - Wipe out the skillet where you cooked the onion and heat the remaining 2 tablespoons of oil over medium heat.
-Cook the burgers about 4 minutes per side, until browned and crisp, flip and cook for another 4 minutes.
-Serve with charred romaine salad (below) or as desired.
+Cook the burgers until browned and crisp, about 4 minutes, then flip and cook for 4 minutes more.

 - Serving Size: 1 burger patty